Back to Reality (TV series)

 Back to Reality is a reality television show featuring stars from previous reality television programmes.
 The show was broadcast on Channel 5 between 15 February 2004 to 5 March 2004.

 It was advertised by Channel 5 as being "The biggest reality show of all time" however in terms of ratings, it failed to deliver.
 The 12 contestants spent 3 weeks in a studio built mansion, with no natural sunlight.
-In the final two weeks, the public voted for their favourite housemate with the two people with the lowest votes every 3/4 nights being put to the housemate vote, where the other contestants has to vote for who they wanted to leave.
+In the final two weeks, the public voted for their favourite housemate with the two people with the lowest votes every 3/4 nights being put to the housemate vote, where the other contestants had to vote for who they wanted to leave.
 The show was presented by Tess Daly and Richard Bacon, the first and only series of the show finished with James Hewitt winning the show ahead of Maureen Rees and Craig Phillips.

 Ratings

 The ratings rarely went over 1.6 million despite the show extending its hours (early morning and afternoon live streaming).
 The lack of ratings was put down to the lack of tabloid interest in the show, despite the sponsoring of the show by popular celebrity magazine 'Heat' and the constant arguments and major events that happened in the house.